hechoendrupal/drupal-console-book/vn/commands/user-role.md

 ## Available arguments
 Argument | Details
 ---------|-------------
-operation | commands.user.role.operation
+operation | Add or remove
-user | commands.user.role.user
-role | commands.user.role.role
+user | The affected user (only one) role | Roles to add or remove.
+Please provide the machine name (only one)

 ## Examples
 * Add administrator role to the user admin specifying the username and the role